Solar Panels Underperforming? Here’s How to Fix Common Issues

 - If your system includes a solar battery like the Tesla Powerwall, the typical warranty period is 10 years.

 Generally, the company that installed your solar panels will help with warranty claims and component replacements if necessary.
-However, this only applies if you're dealing with professionals, which is just one reason it's important that you make sure you purchase your solar PV system from a qualified provider.
+However, this only applies if you’re dealing with professionals, which is just one reason it’s important that you make sure you purchase your solar PV system from a qualified provider.
 If you’re interested in getting connected with a professional solar installer in your area, fill out the form below.

 Even if your solar panels are working normally, there are many things you can do to use their electricity more efficiently and increase your savings.
 Adjust your energy consumption habits and program your appliances to operate around noon whenever possible, as this is when the sun is directly overhead.
 Avoid using appliances in the evening, when many electricity providers are charging their highest tariffs.
 Also, make sure your solar panels are cleaned regularly, or their kilowatt-hour output could drop significantly.